 While the timeline may seem quick, the ELD mandate has been in the works under different forms for five years.
 Here is a look at the process that has led to the current regulation.

 Original ELD mandate

 The first attempt at regulation came in 2010, when the FMCSA instituted a rule requiring the use of ELD.
-It lasted only until the following year, when a federal court ordered the entire rule to be vacated.
-At issue were concerns that ELD were being used to harass drivers through messages urging violation of federal safety regulations.
+It lasted only until the following year when a federal court ordered the entire rule to be vacated.
+At issue, there were concerns that ELD was being used to harass drivers through messages urging violation of federal safety regulations.

 ELD mandate is reintroduced

 On March 12, the FMCSA announced a proposed new rule with stronger language addressing the concerns that sank the 2010 regulations.
 After missing earlier publication dates of September 30 and October 30, the new regulation was cleared by the White House’s Office of Management and Budget in mid-November.
 It is now expected to be published in the Federal Register on November 30.